 I have enjoyed teaching, enormously, at all levels, from 3rd grade Magnet programs in the public schools to graduate students at New School University in New York City When it comes to teaching now, it’s through sharing my love of Qigong and t’aiji, which I use to keep me calm through crazy times — if you ever would like to learn some de-stressing, balancing exercises, please join us!

 I live in Brooklyn, NY with my husband and catahoula cur.
-Weekends and summers we’re up in Kerhonkson
+Weekends and summers we’re up

 Feature Length Documentaries